wordtreefoundation/books/pseudo_biblical/Chronicles, The Maryland Journal - 1766.md

 place:
 source:
 status: MISSING TEXT
-note: published in The Maryland Journal
+note: "Published in The Maryland Journal.
+Mentioned by Eran Shalev in 'Written in the Style of Antiquity': the Chronicles 'criticized the mismanagement and embezzlement involved in a local lottery project'"
 ---